 Descending from the apex of the road and towards the main trail, where the pavement gave way to dirt trail

 Just past this flash flood sign was where the trail went from pavement to dirt, but that sign also underscored the inherent danger of Bailey Canyon under wet conditions

-Looking back at the Bailey Canyon debris basin, which as you can see here was bone dry
+Looking back at the Bailey Canyon debris basin, which as you can see here was bone dry on our first visit

 We kept left at this trail junction next to this bridge over the dry Bailey Creek.
 Note the number of people on this trail, which indicated to us how popular it can be

 Tahia walking by a grove of cacti, which hinted at how arid this area can be